Around Tumut

 The Old Tumut Railway Station

-Built in the early 1900s, the Old Tumut Railway Station no longer operates as a stop for freight or passenger trains, however makes for a wonderful historical experience during your stay in the Snowy Mountains.
+Built in the early 1900s, the Old Tumut Railway Station no longer operates as a stop for freight or passenger trains, however, makes for a wonderful historical experience during your stay in the Snowy Mountains.

-Visitors to Tumut and to the station can enjoy strolling through the heritage booking office, station master’s office, waiting room, parcel room, lamp room and the remains of an early model foot warmer oven.
+Visitors to Tumut and the station can enjoy strolling through the heritage booking office, station master’s office, waiting room, parcel room, lamp room and the remains of an early model foot warmer oven.

-Those exploring the Snowy Mountains and staying in Tumut can discover the antique wonders of the Old Tumut Railway Station on Saturday, Sunday and Public Holidays, between 9am and 3pm.
+Those exploring the Snowy Mountains and staying in Tumut can discover the antique wonders of the Old Tumut Railway Station on Saturday, Sunday and Public Holidays, between 9 am and 3 pm.

 Check out http://www.tumuthistory.com/Railway.html